rlawrenc/cosc_304/README.md

 ### Assignments
 #### Allowed
 - Collaborating with your approved group members (usually two) and submitting a shared answer to the assignment
-- Request help from the TA or instructor and use the answer/code that they provide
+- Requesting help from the TA or instructor and use the answer/code that they provide
-- Answer general questions about assignments in chat or discussion forums (*Allowed with care*)
+- Answering general questions about assignments in chat or discussion forums (*Allowed with care*)
 - Use of AI, including GitHub CoPilot, with the understanding that ultimately you must learn the material

 #### Not Allowed